FriendsOfTYPO3/tea/README.md

 ## Running Composer commands in the DDEV container

 If you use ddev, then you can use the provided command in root of your repository.
 You don't need to manually startup containers, you can run commands straight away, and project will automatically boot up.
+Please remember to keep ddev up to date.

 Example: